borisyalcin/drug-effectiveness/README.md

 The results were statistically significant, demonstrating Capomulin's effectiveness in reducing tumor growth and improving survival rates.

 These findings support the potential of Capomulin as a viable treatment option for SCC and provide a strong foundation for further research and development.
 The detailed tables and figures generated will be included in the technical report to provide a comprehensive overview of the study's outcomes.

+## Observations and Insights
+* The correlation coefficient between mouse weight and average tumor volume for the Capomulin regimen is 0.84 which helps us to understand that our calculations are correct and there is a strong relationship between the relative movements of two variables.
+* The population of male mice is slightly higher than several females.
+However, we need more data and analysis to figure out which drug regimen is more affective on which gender.
+* Based on this data, Capomulin seems to be the clear winner in terms of efficacy at reducing tumor size